|

 matter 52 times a year.
 As an advertising medium it will have no

-to print and therefore read by the masses.
-Politically, it will endeavor
+fit to print and therefore read by the masses.
+Politically, it will

-to keep full abreast of the best thought and action of the Democratic
+endeavor to keep full abreast of the best thought and action of the

-Party."
-That pretty well sums up the "business plan" of this paper.
+Democratic Party."
+That pretty well sums up the "business plan" of

-stopping in Alderson.
-Of note, is a comment in the paper that the
+trains stopping in Alderson.
+Of note, is a comment in the paper that

-commercial (freight) traffic was so numerous that the number of trains
+the commercial (freight) traffic was so numerous that the number of

-could not be counted?
-There were three daily passenger eastbound trains
+trains could not be counted?
+There were three daily passenger

 For those of you who are interest the first edition contained a very